 We reported on the results of an aircraft measurement campaign aiming at studying the vertical profiles of physical properties (size segregated PM mass concentration and multi-wavelength scattering and absorption coefficients) of atmospheric particles in the Western Mediterranean Basin (WMB).
-Seven vertical profiles following helical trajectories were obtained in 7th-16th July 2015 over an area of 3500 km^2 in the North-east Spain.
-The measurements campaign was carried out under typical
+Seven vertical profiles following helical trajectories were obtained in 7th-16th July 2015 over an area of 3500 $km^2$ in the North-east Spain.

-585 July 2015 over an area of 3500 km2 in the North-east Spain.
 The measurements campaign was carried out under typical summer regional pollution scenarios, with vertical recirculation of air masses that cause interlayering of polluted layers in the first few km a.s.l (Gangoiti et al., 2001).
 These aged aerosol rich layers are driven by complex atmospheric dynamics, driven by the summer atmospheric stagnation, high insolation, low precipitation and intricate orography surrounding the WMB.
 We measured during two regional pollution episodes, and these already complex scenarios were also affected by two African dust outbreaks and long-range transported plumes of wildfires.
 The summer regional pollution episodes finished by venting of the polluted air masses by synoptic W and NW flows, a frequent occurrence in the WMB (Gangoiti et al., 2001, 2006).

-We measured vertical profiles of PM1 and PM10 concentrations, and a set of climate relevant aerosol optical parameters - single scattering albedo (SSA), asymmetry parameter (g), scattering and absorption Angstrom exponents (SAE and AAE) and PM mass scattering cross section (MSC).
+We measured vertical profiles of $PM_1$ and $PM{10}$ concentrations, and a set of climate relevant aerosol optical parameters - single scattering albedo (SSA), asymmetry parameter (g), scattering and absorption Angstrom exponents (SAE and AAE) and PM mass scattering cross section (MSC).
 These intensive optical properties depend on the microphysical and chemical properties of atmospheric aerosol particles rather on their mass and are key input parameters in climate models.
-Simultaneous in-situ surface measurements performed at two monitoring supersites in the region(Montseny, MSY, regional background, 720 m a.s.l.; Montsec, MSA; remote; 1570 m a.s.l.) were also used to better characterize the aerosol particles sampled during the instrumented flights.
+Simultaneous in-situ surface measurements performed at two monitoring supersites in the region (Montseny, MSY, regional background, 720 m a.s.l.; Montsec, MSA; remote; 1570 m a.s.l.) were also used to better characterize the aerosol particles sampled during the instrumented flights.

-Ceilometer profiles indicated the occurrence of aerosol layers over the region up to more than 5 km a.s.l., and ground measurements indicated that mean PM_1 and PM{10} mass concentrations and the scattering and absorption coefficients were similar or even higher than the typical ones obtained in the region during summer regional pollution episodes and African dust outbreaks.
+Ceilometer profiles indicated the occurrence of aerosol layers over the region up to more than 5 km a.s.l., and ground measurements indicated that mean $PM_1$ and $PM{10}$ mass concentrations and the scattering and absorption coefficients were similar or even higher than the typical ones obtained in the region during summer regional pollution episodes and African dust outbreaks.